piyushrpt/mojaveSetup/modules.md

 ## Environment modules
 ----------------

-This section describes the setting up of "environment modules" on El Capitan.
+This section describes the setting up of "environment modules" on Mojave.
 There are no macports for "modules".
 We will build this from scratch.
 The build process on OS X has changed slightly since modules v4.
-The instructions below are from the latest version (4.1.3 as on 2018-08-19).
+The instructions below are from the latest version (4.2.4 as on 2019-06-01).

 1. Download modules from here: https://sourceforge.net/projects/modules/
 2. Note that you will need the macports installation done before you start with modules.
-3. Create soft link as shown below (modules developers use homebrew and look for ggrep)
+3. If you don't have ggrep via the coreutils port, create soft link as shown below (modules developers use homebrew and look for ggrep)
    - sudo ln -s /usr/bin/grep /opt/local/bin/ggrep

 4.  "sed" on OS X does not support some options.
 So, we need to replace it with "gsed" for auto-complete to work.
     -  Edit the init/bash\_completion.in in the untarred directory and replace "sed" with "gsed" in functions \_module\_avail(), \_module\_savelist() and \_module\_not\_yet\_loaded()

 5. In the untarred directory:
-    - ./configure --prefix=/usr/local/Modules
+    - ./configure --prefix=/usr/local/Modules --with-tcl=/opt/local/lib
     - make
     - sudo make install